-Another type of consequentialism is known as Egoism, and it is one that runs contrary to Utilitarianism.
-Egoism views the individual as being at the center and who seeks good only for himself, which, explains ethicist James Rachels, can seem to endorse selfishness (9).
-Thus, Egoism can be thought as a “self-centered” ethical philosophy in which individuals act out of their own self-interest.
-Some theorists, like the influential egoist Adam Smith, suggested that should acting out of self-interest result in positive outcomes and that if all members in society were to adhere to such a philosophy it could well lead to the betterment of society itself.
-Furthermore, according to Hedonism, pleasure is deemed the most important pursuit for the human being, and that maximizing one’s own pleasure should be prioritized (10).
-Hedonism is the opposite of Altruism, the view that the individual should act and behave in ways that have the best consequences for everyone else except for himself (11).
-This includes behaviour built upon the foundations of the sacrifice of one’s own self-interest, and the pursuing of the moral obligation to serve and help others.
+There are a few other utilitarian theories which differ to the utilitarianism of Mill and Bentham.
+Egoism, for example, is quite opposed to their concept as it places the individual at the center.
+On this view, the individual seeks his after his own self-interests and the good for himself, and is therefore a self-centered ethical philosophy.
+Some of its proponents, like Adam Smith, suggested that should acting out of self-interest result in positive outcomes, and should all members in society adhere to such a philosophy, it could well lead to the betterment of the overarching society itself.
+According to Hedonism, pleasure is deemed the most important pursuit for the human being, and that maximizing one’s own pleasure should be prioritized.
+This approach is the opposite of Altruism, the view that the individual should act and behave in ways that have the best consequences for everyone else except for himself.
+This includes behaviour which shows a sacrifice of one’s own self-interest, and the embracing the moral obligation to serve and help others.

-Finally, an important distinction between Rule Consequentialism & Negative Consequentialism must be noted.
-Where the former is concerned, moral decisions and behaviour must follow rules, and the rules are selected depending on the consequences that their selection has (12).
-The latter Negative Consequentialism suggests that behaviour should focus on minimizing bad consequences as opposed to promoting good consequences (13).
-This theorist would consider what harm his action would cause, and whether that action would eliminate, increase, or decrease harm.
+There is also an important distinction between rule consequentialism and negative consequentialism.
+Where the former is concerned, moral decisions and behaviour must follow rules, and the rules are selected depending on the consequences that their selection has.
+Negative consequentialism suggests that behaviour should focus on minimizing bad consequences as opposed to promoting good consequences.

 1. Moreland, J & Craig, W. 2003.
 Philosophical Foundations for a Christian Worldview. p.
 425.